sergiohcdna/ctadmtool/README.md

      - ctools and gammalib functions to manage observation container, simulation, and some plotting
    * ***mycsspec.py***
      - Custom version of csspec tool.
 This code includes the calculation of TS difference with respect the best parameters computed in likelihood
-4. **ClusterDMlimit.py**
+4. **DMlimits.py**
-   * Out-of-date script for simulation of observation, likelihood fit and calculation of upper limits for dark matter models in galaxy clusters
+   * Script for simulation of observation, likelihood fit and calculation of upper limits for dark matter models (Up-to-date)
 5. **ONOFFAnalysisGralMean.py**
    * Implementation for simulation of observation, likelihood fit and calculation of upper limits, residuals calculation, spectrum calculation and plotting, for a specified xml-model.

-- [ ] Future work: More comments in code :)
+- [X] Future work: More comments in code :)
 - [X] Future work: Add c++ classes for DM analysis

 Feel free to make changes in this file :+1: